pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Changes My Life

+#### Day 1412 Factory Method Pattern

+Today I have studied the factory method pattern.
+In the past, when I studied this design pattern, I had some doubts about how it works or in which real-life scenarios can be useful.
+I don't know that you can see the Factory Method pattern as a framework to create a family of objects related to a type.

 #### Day 1399-1411 Change Home and Rest

 During these days I am doing a change of home activity, I have not been able to code activities.
 Changing my home with my wife and my children is a hard task, but finally I have been some free time to recover my code activities.

 #### Day 1398 Simple Factory

 Today I have been studying the Simple Factory pattern to encapsulate the object creation.
 With this pattern, you can create concrete classes that implement a common interface, you have a lot of flexibility because the clients that use the factory always obtain the correct object.

 #### Day 1395-96-97 Scala and Reading